canh25xp/GraduationThesis/OUTLINES.md

 To address this challenge, I developed a responsive and accessible user interface using Bootstrap.
 The interface was designed to conform to Web Content Accessibility Guidelines (WCAG) 2.1, ensuring that it is usable by individuals with disabilities.
 The interface includes features such as highlighted corrections and simple explanations for each correction, making it easier for users to understand and learn from their mistakes.

 The interface was also designed to be lightweight, with a data transfer overhead of only 2.5 KB per run, ensuring that it can be used on slow internet connections.
-This was achieved by minimizing the use of heavy JavaScript libraries and optimizing the front-end code.
+This was achieved by minimizing the use of heavy JavaScript libraries and optimizing the frontend code.

 ### Results